 The Policy Working Group Mission is to work towards:

-- collaborate with health care stakeholders on in silico guidance and CM&S benefits dissemination, ensuring that in silico clinical trials become a pillar of medical device and drug development programs, when appropriate.
+- Collaborate with health care stakeholders on in silico guidance and CM&S benefits dissemination, ensuring that in silico clinical trials become a pillar of drug and medical device development programs, when appropriate.